Taywan Taylor: Houston Texans

 On May 20, 2021, Taylor signed a one-year deal with the Houston Texans.
 He was placed on injured reserve on August 25, 2021, and released on September 3.

 New Orleans Breakers

-Taylor was selected in the 16th round of the 2022 USFL Draft by the New Orleans Breakers of the United States Football League.
+Taylor was selected by the New Orleans Breakers of the United States Football League (USFL) in the 16th round of the 2022 USFL draft.
 He was transferred to the team's practice squad before the start of the regular season on April 16, and transferred back to the active roster on April 22.